-Another retrospective criticism of Diabasis on the part of staff reflected the have been a necessary component that facilitated their ability to work in such a setting and with such clients.
+As I discussed above, all staff participants felt that their youthfulness at the time may have been a necessary component that facilitated their ability to work in such a setting and with such clients.
 B. described this youthfulness itself, and the particular character it took on in the 1960s, as a potential problem: